polytechnice-si/3A-GL-DiceGame/README.md

 ## Task #2: Associating a dice roll to a player

-A minimal implementation of the `Player` concept is the following: the constructor takes the player's name and her dice, and will store in a `lastValue` field the last value obtained from the dice.
-We'll return `-1` if the dice has not been thrown for now.
+A minimal implementation of the `Player` concept is the following: the constructor takes the player's name and her dice, and stores in a `lastValue` field the last value obtained from the dice.
+We'll return `-1` if the dice has not been thrown yet.
 A `play` method throws the dice and stores the value.

 ```java
 package god;